 Unfold the defrosted pastry sheets on a lightly floured surface.
 With a pastry cutter or pizza wheel, cut each sheet into 6 squares.

-Divide the chocolate evenly among the 12 squares (6 squares from each puff pastry sheet).
+Divide chocolate evenly among the 12 rectangles (6 from each puff pastry sheet).
 Place chocolate chips or bars at the edge of each pastry square.
 Roll tightly, completely encasing the chocolate inside.
 Seal the top edge of the pastry with a dab of water.

 Place each pastry, seam side down on the baking sheet.
 This is important to maintain its shape.

 Transfer the pastries to the prepared baking sheet and lay with the sealed edge down.
-Brush each pastry with egg wash and sprinkle lightly with sugar.
+Brush each pastry with water and sprinkle lightly with sugar.

-Bake for 15 minutes or until the pastries are golden brown.
+Bake about 20 minutes or until the pastries are golden brown.
 Let the pastries cool on the baking sheets for 10 minutes, they are very hot inside.
 Serve warm or at room temperature.